-Yes, we are all guilty of not following it wholly and perfectly and that is why Yahshua had to die for us (it is NOT a redemption issue at all), but we are not freed from obedience by His death, only the eternal consequences of our sin.
+Yes, we are all guilty of not following it wholly and perfectly and that is why Yahshua [Yeshua, Jesus] had to die for us (it is NOT a redemption issue at all), but we are not freed from obedience by His death, only the eternal consequences of our sin.
 The Scriptures are like an instruction manual for life on planet earth—follow it and reap rewards now and in the life to come.
-Don’t follow it and suffer the consequences which are clearly spelled out in Scripture - if there were no consequences then YHWH would be a liar.
+Don’t follow it and suffer the consequences which are clearly spelled out in Scripture.
+If there were no consequences then Yhwh would be a liar.

 A: We agree on many issues: (1) that the Law of Moses is still in force (Matt.
 5:17), (2) that obedience to God brings blessing, and (3) that obedience to God is required of Christians, too.
 But if we’re going to talk about obedience to the Law of Moses, we must look at exactly what that Law actually says.
 The Law of Moses is not a uniform code for all humanity.
 It has different requirements for different people.
 If a priest undertakes to obey the Law as it is written for Israelites, he will become a breaker of God’s Law.
 Why?
 Because the Law of God has different requirements for priests than for Israelites.
 The same is true of other categories like kings, children, married, and single.
 What is important in obeying God’s Law is to obey those sections that apply to you.
 If you don’t do this, and obey the wrong sections of it, you may become a law breaker.

 There are several sections of the Law of Moses that apply specifically to non-Jews.
-These were recognized as having universal application to all Gentiles (including Ephraimites) in Jesus’ day and were later codified as the Seven Laws of Noah.
+These were recognized as having universal application to all Gentiles (including Ephraimites) in Jesus’ day and were later codified as the Seven Laws of Noah among the Jewish people, and as the Natural Law in the Early Church.
 For a Gentile (or Ephraimite) to be obedient to God’s Law, he must obey these sections, since they apply to him or her.
 To do anything else risks breaking God’s Law.

 A: I am glad to hear that I misunderstood your point about redemption.
 I was afraid you were rejecting Messiah’s precious atonement for our sin.

 I am willing to concede several points to the two-house movement.
-This includes that many, if not all, Gentile believers in Jesus are descended from the ten tribes at least in some small way.
-I am also willing to admit that the apostles themselves may also have recognized that Gentile believers are descended from the ten tribes, as seen in such places as James 1:1 and 1 Pet.
+This includes that many, if not all, Gentile believers in Jesus are descended from the Ten Tribes at least in some small way.
+I am also willing to admit that the apostles themselves may have recognized that Gentile believers are descended from the Ten Tribes, as seen in such places as James 1:1 and 1 Pet.
 2:10.

 But this is precisely what creates a problem for the two house teaching.
 Because the apostles, faced with the same facts that the two house teaching faces today, arrived at a different conclusion.
 You say that Gentile believers should be considered Israelites and brought under the Law of Moses.
-They said that they should not be brought under the Law of Moses.
+They said that they should be considered Gentiles and not brought under the Law of Moses.
 This is a fundamental disagreement.

 You say that I am stretching the text in Acts 15.
 But you are rejecting it altogether.
 There was one and only one purpose for the meeting of that Council, to decide what to do about non-Jewish believers.
 You have rejected their decision and decided to do the opposite of what was the decision not only of the believers gathered there, but of the Holy Spirit himself.

-Please read through Acts 15 again and consider what it means in such verses as Acts 15:28 when it says, after talking about whether the non-Jewish believers should be brought under the Law or not, that "it seemed good to the Holy Spirit and to us to lay on you no greater burden than these necessary things."
-Our unity with Israel is not a physical unity through uniform obedience to the Law of Moses, but a spiritual unity through obedience to the Messiah.
+Please read through Acts 15 again and consider what it means in such verses as Acts 15:28 when it says, after talking about whether the non-Jewish believers should be brought under the Law or not, that it seemed good to the Holy Spirit and to us to lay on you no greater burden than these necessary things.
+Our unity with Israel is not a physical unity through obedience to the Law of Moses, but a spiritual unity through obedience to the Messiah.

 Q: About the site of the true Mt.
-Sinai [Teaching Letter #8, Crossing the Red Sea], I appreciated the arguments that you have.
+Sinai [our teaching on Crossing the Red Sea], I appreciated the arguments that you have.
 I just think that Mt.
 Jabel El Laws in Saudi Arabia looks the part.
 Is mount Sinai and Mt.
 Horeb the same place?
 If so, there should be a cave where Elijah met God.
 Did you ever see the video?
 It really looks like the right place.
 It even has the split rock where water gushed out.
 Why does it look so authentic with the black rock on top that looks burnt?
 I suppose logistics can disprove it but the bedouin Arabs in Saudi Arabia also have the tradition of it being the Mountain of Moses.
-I’d just like to know what you thought of how it looks. --Nikki B.
+I’d just like to know what you thought of how it looks. —Nikki B.

 On the contrary, the evidence indicates some kind of spiritual fire rather than a physical fire.
 The same applies to the fire that appeared on the heads of the disciples on the day of Pentecost, which is a typological fulfillment of Sinai (Acts 2:3).
 The description in Exodus can just as easily be interpreted as an earthquake accompanied by unusual weather phenomena and a non-material manifestation of God in spiritual fire.
 In this case, we would not expect to see any scorching on top of the mountain.

 Sinai and Horeb do seem to refer to the same place in the Bible.
-But the cave in which Elijah stayed (1 Kings 19:9), since it is called "the cave" (rather than simply "a cave"), may be a reference to the cleft in the rock where Moses was hidden by the hand of God (Ex.
+But the cave in which Elijah stayed (1 Kings 19:9), since it is called the cave (rather than simply a cave), may be a reference to the cleft in the rock where Moses was hidden by the hand of God (Exo.
 33:22).
-This word (nikrah, meaning cleft, crevice, or hole) does not indicate a very deep cave, and could match any number of sheltered spots on the traditional Mt.
+This word, nikrah, meaning cleft, crevice, or hole, does not indicate a very deep cave, and could match any number of sheltered spots on the traditional Mt.
 Sinai (Jebel Musa in Sinai) or on any of the other mountains in the area.

 There are many places in the desert where water comes out from a split in the rock.
-The account of the water coming from the rock in Ex.
-17 is set at Rephidim (Ex.
-17:1,8), before the children of Israel came into the wilderness of Sinai itself (Ex.
+The account of the water coming from the rock in Exodus 17 is set at Rephidim (Exo.
+17:1,8), before the children of Israel came into the wilderness of Sinai (Exo.
 19:2).
 This may indicate that Horeb (like Sinai) was also a regional name, in addition to that of a mountain, and does not require the incident of the water to have taken place at the mountain itself.

 Arab Bedouin traditions about Biblical events were formulated thousands of years after the actual events.
 These desert populations have moved and changed over the years, often with large gaps in occupation.
 As a result, their identifications have not proven to be historically significant.

 Q: I have just finished reading a book named The Handwriting of God by Grant Jeffrey.
 In it he documents what appears to be teachings about the triune nature of God.
 He shows teachings from the Zohar and The Targums which appear to teach this doctrine.
 I was wondering if you could direct me to a library or bookstore where I can obtain these writings so I can read it for myself.
-Also can you tell me when the zohar and Targums were written and if these writings are held in reverance. --Dan A.
+Also can you tell me when the Zohar and Targums were written and if these writings are held in reverence. —Dan A.

-A: The Zohar is available in English translation (the Soncino edition is also available in a computer readable form).
-The Targums are more difficult to find, and very expensive.
+A: The Zohar is available in English translation and can be found online.
+You could probably find a print edition in any large second-hand bookstore specializing in religious writings and Judaica.
+The Targums are more difficult to find, but are also available online (try Sefaria.org).
 Both, though, should be available in a good theological (seminary) library.

-The Zohar is a relatively recent writing that emerges from the Jewish mysticism known as kabbalah (Jewish occultism).
+The Zohar is a relatively recent writing (13th century) that emerged from the Jewish form of mysticism known as kabbalah (Jewish occultism).
 Kabbalah was predominant in the Jewish world from about the 15th-18th centuries, even though its teachings were originally condemned by most rabbis.
-Many are surprised to learn that the leaders in this movement were involved in occult practices such as automatic writing, etc. However, kabbalah has since been spiritualized (to a certain extent) and is now part of popular mainstream Judaism.
+Many are surprised to learn that the original leaders in this movement were involved in occult practices such as automatic writing, etc. However, kabbalah has since been toned down a bit and popularized and is now part of mainstream Judaism.

 However, there are some who believe that much older ideas and teachings are contained in the Zohar, perhaps even going as far back as the mysticism of Rabbi Akiva in the 2nd cent.
 AD.
-But this is a hotly debated topic, and even if it were true, its spiritual value would be suspect.
+But this is a hotly debated topic.

-It’s true that the idea of Trinity appears to be alluded to in this writing, although I imagine that Jewish followers of kabbalah would hotly deny this interpretation.
+It’s true that the idea of the Trinity appears to be alluded to in the Zohar, although I imagine that Jewish followers of kabbalah would hotly deny this interpretation.

 The Targums (Aramaic paraphrases of the Old Testament) are a much older and more valuable source of information.
+Some targums trace back as far as the first century AD.
 They preserve Messianic ideas that were current in the time of the New Testament.
 Many of the Biblical interpretations of the New Testament writers can also be found in the Targums.